-Please remember that we have to order in stocks for the other labels as you order them, so please be patient if it takes a week or so for these CDs to arrive.
+Please remember that we have to order in stocks for the other labels as you order them, so we ask you to be patient if it takes a week or so for these CDs to arrive.
 We are importing JAZZ ORACLE especially for you, and while we start out with stock of each title in the Newsletter, if one is particularly popular, then we may have to order more from Canada, and sadly this can take a while!
 We can order the entire catalogue of both labels, but titles not featured in the catalogue are a special order, so if you choose such an one, please be patient!
 We do our very best to get your orders processed as quickly as possible and provided we have the CDs in stock, they will be sent out the same day or at worst, the following day.

 Finally, our site is Merchant Bank approved and so your credit details are as safe as they can possibly be.